substack/css-prefix/README.markdown

 is useful so that your `h1 { color: green; }` declarations don't leak into the environment.

+If `opts.parentClass` is given, add an ancestor class to every rule.

 If `opts` is a string, treat `opts` as `opts.prefix`.

 install